-G. Implement the first General Principle of "A Vision for North Hampton" in the Master Plan of the Town of North Hampton: "As the state and region develop in the future, North Hampton should maintain its rural New England seacoast character and heritage."
+G. Implement the first General Principle of "A Vision for North Hampton" in the Master Plan of the Town of North Hampton: "Maintain and protect rural New England seacoast character, heritage, and natural resources."

 603.3 Applicability

 A. This article represents an alternative development option for residential subdivisions.
 An applicant may choose to follow the provisions of this article instead of submitting an application for residential subdivision development that would be governed by Section 203.1-12, Yard and Lot Requirements, for the Town of North Hampton Zoning Ordinance.